codacy/codacy-usage-report/README.md

 # codacy-usage-report

-codacy-usage-report is a script that generates a CSV file with the following information about the activity of your Codacy users:
+codacy-usage-report is a script that generates a CSV file with the following activity information for each Codacy user:

--   Last time a user logged in
+-   Date of creation
+-   Date of the last login
 -   Date of the last commit
 -   Number of commits
+-   Email addresses used on the commits
+-   Date of removal, if applicable

-The script obtains the information directly from your Codacy database and can only be used on Codacy Self-hosted instances.
+The script obtains the information directly from your Codacy databases and can only be used on Codacy Self-hosted instances.

 ## Requirements